 During the 1980s and early 1990s SMMT became increasingly involved in quality matters and improving supply chain management in the industry.
 This culminated in the creation of the SMMT Industry Forum operating from Birmingham with considerable support from the then Department for Trade and Industry.
 Its work has spread to other industries and its success is being replicated in other sectors of the economy.

-In 2006 the British International Motor Show returned to London, exhibiting at ExCeL in Docklands.
+The British International Motor Show returned to London, exhibiting at ExCeL in Docklands in 2006 and 2008.

 Today, SMMT is heavily involved in political lobbying on behalf of the industry to ensure this vital sector of the economy is effectively represented to government.
 Working within the UK and abroad, SMMT seeks to promote the interests of the UK automotive sector in legislation, regulation and trade issues.